-The practice's website and information leaflet provided patients with information about the range of treatments available at the practice.
+The practice's website/information leaflet provided patients with information about the range of treatments available at the practice.

 The dentist explained the methods they used to help patients understand their treatment options.
-These included photographs, study models, videos and X-ray images.
+These included for example, study models, and X-ray images.